Battle of La Bolsa: Aftermath

 Although those on board the Ranchero suffered many casualties, the steamboat safely delivered her cargo to Fort Brown.
 As a result of the incident, the US Army sent Lt.
-General Robert E. Lee from San Antonio to threaten the Mexican army with American intervention if they did not control Cortina's militas.
+General Robert E. Lee from San Antonio to threaten the Mexican Army with American intervention if they did not control Cortina's militias.
 Cortina retreated into the Mexican interior but later returned as an officer in the Union Army during the American Civil War to resume fighting with old rivals in the Rio Grande area.